 Oxidation happens when heat is combined with a metal alloyed with copper and oxygen; like when soldering!

 I keep my pickle solution in a wee slow cooker (that’s it in the image above).
 Often jewelers will pick up a Crock-pot at a thrift store and use it as their pickle pot.
-I may need to do this soon because I’m making larger pieces (chunky bangles for example) and my mini pickle pot isn’t big enough!
+I may need to do this soon because I’m making larger piece and my mini pickle pot isn’t big enough!

 A lot goes into the process of making jewelry.
 There are many steps, lots of tools and techniques as well as chemistry.
 There's always more to learn!